wappulehti-apy/userlocation-api/README.md

 # GPS map for multiple users

 Simple webapp for setting and getting locations based on user id's.
+Also allows sending messages to users.

+## Features
+* api for setting and getting user locations based (authenticated)
+* api for sending messages to users based on a public_id and receiving responses (unauthenticated)

 # Deployment to Heroku (example)
 ### Prerequisites